nkowallik/latebloomers/README.md

-Sadly we do not have the trained model or evaluation data since we ran out of time :(
+Sadly, we do not have the trained model or evaluation data since we ran out of time :(

 The Project is based on the app-pytorch.
 ---